freenas/freenas-docs/userguide/intro.rst

   :ref:`Jails` using the new UI to ensure that they are running the latest supported application versions.

+* :ref:`VMs` are more crash-resistant.
+When a guest is started, the amount of available memory is checked and an initialization error will occur if there is insufficient system resources.
+When a guest is stopped, its resources are returned to the system.

 These applications have been added or updated:

 * `ncdu <https://dev.yorhel.nl/ncdu>`_ has been added to the base system.